tulios/json-viewer/README.md

 * Option to collapse nodes from second level + Button to unfold all collapsed nodes
 * Option to include a header with timestamp + url
 * Option to allow the edition of the loaded JSON

+Notes:

+* This extension might crash with other JSON highlighters/formatters, you may need to disable them
+* To highlight local files and incognito tabs you have to manually enable these options on the extensions page

 ## Installation